 ISSUES THAT OCCURRED DIMINISHING MARKETING WITH A NEW WEBSITE LAUNCH:

-A Brand New Domain.
+A Brand New Domain brings us back to square one.
 We have seen the Domain Authority (similar to a Financial FICO Score for your website) of a well-established company go back to 1 simply by shortening-changing their Domain Address.
 In other words, they previously had a longer website address, so they decided to shorten it.
 The Search Engines decided it was a brand new company and brought the marketing power of the new website back to the beginning.
 This has not always been the case with previous experiences so it was hard to anticipate.